SmellyCode/hangmangame-js/README.md

-# Hangman Game JS
+# Hangman Game JS v1.0
 Classic guessing game implemented 100% in JavaScript (1 Player vs Computer).

-# Current version: 1.0
+By now, the game is based on "Fruit" words but some enhancements are expected for a future version.

 ![Hangman Game JS v1.0 screenshot](https://cloud.githubusercontent.com/assets/11019675/6218516/b4b9066c-b5ec-11e4-8b00-a915e49d5d6d.PNG)

-By now, the game is based on "Fruit" words but some enhancements are expected for future versions.

 # Live demo:
 Can be found @ http://jsfiddle.net/oscarj24/97r1n2ct/

-# Possible enhancements for v2.0:
+# Possible enhancements for v2.0

 1. Add a "Hint" button for helping the player during a game.
 2. Add word categories and make the player capable to select one when starting a game.